jackp555/rest_spec/markdowns/api/synchronizationtemplate_get.md

-# Create synchronizationTemplate
+# Get synchronizationTemplate

-Use this API to create a new synchronizationTemplate.
+Retrieve the properties and relationships of synchronizationtemplate object.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).